 Beddgelert, a pretty little village in Snowdonia, is best known for the legend of Beddgelert, the faithful dog of the medieval Welsh Prince Llewelyn the Great.
 You can visit Beddgelert’s grave and read all about the legend.
 Take a long walk along the river and work up an appetite for a pub lunch by the river.

 Betws-y-Coed in Conwy is the definition of charming.
 It’s so pretty and there are lots of outdoorsy shops and galleries to keep you busy.
-Visit Swallow Falls Waterfall and Fairy Glen which is just the prettiest, most magical spot you can imagine!
+Visit Swallow Falls Waterfall, Conwy Falls and Fairy Glen which is just the prettiest, most magical spot you can imagine!